speedata/xts-doc/docs/manual/programming/index.md

         <Record element="data">
             <ProcessNode select="article" />
             <!--
-                <Message> is executed after all child
+                At this point all child elements from “article” have been visited by executing the previous command (<ProcessNode>).
-                elements 'article' are visited.
-The
+                The variable 'no' gets set
-                variable 'no' gets set to 1,2 and 3 respectively in each call of the
+                to 1,2 and 3 respectively in each call of the corresponding <Record element="article"> command.

-                <Record element="article"> command.
+                When the next command (<Message>) is executed, all child elements 'article' are visited.
                 The global variable 'no' is now set to 3:
             -->
             <Message select="$no" />